ahmad-mokhtar/ahmad-mokhtar.github.io/_pages/about.md

 I am co-organizing the SFU graduate student seminar in number theory and algebraic geometry ([gradieNTAG](/gradieNTAG/)) together with Sharon Robins.

 In my free time I like to read books, hike and ice skate.
+One of the craziest hike I have done was the <a href='https://www.google.com/maps/search/?api=1&query=statlu+and+brotherhood+lake+trailhead'>Statlu and Brotherhood lake trail</a> in Fraser Valley, BC, Canada.
+The roundtrip to the upper lake took eleven hours.